khulnasoft-lab/design.khulnasoft.com/contents/components/select.md

 ### When not to use

 - If only one option can be selected, the number of options is five or less, or the user needs to easily see all of options, consider using [radio buttons](/components/radio-button) instead.
-- If more than one option can be selected, consider using [checkboxes](/components/checkbox) or a [combobox](/components/dropdown-combobox) instead.
+- If more than one option can be selected, consider using [checkboxes](/components/checkbox) instead.
 - If the user needs to easily see all options, consider using [radio buttons](/components/radio-button) instead.
 - If the option is a binary decision that takes immediate effect, consider using a [toggle](/components/toggle) instead.
 - For lists of options outside of a form, use a [combobox](/components/dropdown-combobox) instead.